estherxiong/cse15l-lab-reports/index.md

 }
 ```

 The fix addressed the issue of needing to create a temp array cloned from the original.
 That way, all the elements in the original array can be assigned correctly, using the temp array.
 The code with the bug lost values when assigning elements to new indices.
+For example, when you loop through the code with i = 0, you replace the 0th index with the last index value.
+However, you lose the value of that 0th index and as a result, you cannot successfully reverse the array completely.
+If we have an array { 1, 2, 3 }, the method would change this array into { 3, 2, 3 } because in the last loop, it gets the value of the 0th index, which is 3 because we changed it.
+This motivated me to use a temp array to hold and save each value of the indices so that no values are lost in the process of replacing each index.